Securing your Wi-Fi router: Protect your home network

 Your router is arguably the most important bit of tech in your house.
 It's your gateway to the wider online world, the device that both stops threats from entering your home network and prevents sensitive information from getting out.

 But many of us aren't doing everything we can to make our routers as secure as possible.
-In this guide we'll go through the ways you can improve your router security – and you may be pleasantly surprised at how simple some of them are.
+In this guide, we'll go through the ways you can improve your router security – and you may be pleasantly surprised at how simple some of them are.

-Why make you router more secure?
+Why make your router more secure?

 How to make your router more secure